 What are Vitamin B9 and Vitamin B12?

 Vitamin B9, also known as folate, and vitamin B12, are two of the 13 essential vitamins that our body requires to function properly.
-These vitamins cannot be made by the body, and therefore we need to obtain them from our diet or additional supplements.
+These vitamins cannot be made by the body.
+Therefore we need to obtain them from our diet or additional supplements.

 - Why are vitamins B9 and B12 important?